pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 The problem with a pure-Python implementation is that it's slow.
 In general, you want to minimize how much Python code you call if you want fast results.
-Calling a Python function for every `Series` isn't usually a problem, unless the `group_by()` produces a very large number of groups.
-However, running the `for` loop in Python, and then summing the values in Python, will be very slow.

 To maximize speed, you'll want to make sure that you're using a function written in a compiled language.
 For numeric calculations Polars supports a pair of interfaces defined by NumPy called ["ufuncs"](https://numpy.org/doc/stable/reference/ufuncs.html) and ["generalized ufuncs"](https://numpy.org/neps/nep-0005-generalized-ufuncs.html).